openhab-scripters/openhab-helper-libraries/Docs/Getting-Started.md

     export EXTRA_JAVA_OPTS="-Xbootclasspath/a:/opt/openhab2/conf/automation/jython/jython-standalone-2.7.0.jar -Dpython.home=/opt/openhab2/conf/automation/jython -Dpython.path=/opt/openhab2/conf/automation/lib/python"
     ```
 - Download the [standalone Jython 2.7.0 jar](http://www.jython.org/downloads.html) and copy it to the path specified above.
 A full install of Jython can also be used, but the paths above will need to be modified.

+- You'll need a main configuration file for openhab2-jython.
+In directory `Core\automation\lib\python\`, rename the file `configuration.py.example` to `configuration.py`.
+Then edit the configuration file to suit your needs.
 - You must have at least one item defined.
 Otherwise the jython scripts will throw an error.
 Therefore, create an items file and populate it with at least one item definition.
     ```
     String My_First_Item // We need at least one item to avoid errors during loading scripts